-With the advent of computers in the court room trial preparation and advocacy have often times been replaced by graphic recreation or simulation, and power point presentations that tell a story for the attorney, or make an argument, or display evidence.
+With the advent of computers in the litigation trial preparation and advocacy have often times been replaced by graphic recreation or simulation, and power point presentations that tell a story for the attorney, or make an argument, or display evidence.

-Once documents have been admitted into evidence, the benefit of the power point presentation is the ability to summarize the evidence in a manner that provides visual reinforcement for the jury as the attorney speaks.
+Once documents have been admitted into evidence during the litigation process, the benefit of the power point presentation is the ability to summarize the evidence in a manner that provides visual reinforcement for the jury as the attorney speaks.
 The detriment of a power point presentation is that the computerized presentation can take away from the effective advocacy of the attorney.

 The purpose of this paper and presentation is not to dissuade attorneys from taking advantage of technology that is available for trial.
 Rather, the question is what do we do if (1) we are not sufficiently adept with computerized presentations, or (2) we are litigating a case that may not warrant the time and expense necessary to hire a reconstructionist to do a graphic recreation of an event important to our case.
 How do we provide visual reinforcement and oral advocacy in a manner that is just as entertaining and cohesive as a power point presentation.

 “All the world’s a stage, and all men and women merely players.
 They have their exits and their entrances, and one man in his time plays many parts, his acts being seven ages.”

 Shakespeare must have been thinking about trial attorneys when he wrote this in As You Like It.
 A trial is a play with the parties and witnesses playing the role of the main characters.
 The attorney however is more than a mere narrator.
 The attorney advocate determines whether the play is a comedy or tragedy.

 The attorney advocate will pull emotion from the jury, direct the jury through the various acts of the play and hopefully lead the jury to an ultimate conclusion that fits with the attorney’s theory of the case.